igor-petruk/oatbar/book/src/configuration/command.md

 `instance` field to represent further breakdown (e.g. names of network interfaces from a network plugin).

-All other values are individual data streams.
 The output from above will set the following variables.

 ```ini